 The maximum deviation shall not exceed 10 percent, unless the proposal meets the strict application of Green Building and Public Art or Lot Consolidation exceptions.
 Ten percent shall be calculated of the standard.
 For example, if a site is 5,000 square feet in area, and it is required to provide 20 percent open space of lot area, the site would be required to provide 1,000 square feet.
-A 10 percent deviation would equate to a reduction of 100 square feet of open space ($1,000 \times 10\% = 100$).
+A 10 percent deviation would equate to a reduction of 100 square feet of open space $(1,000 \times 10\% = 100)$.
 As a result, the site would need to provide 900 square feet of open space.
+This calculation shall not apply to deviations to Façade Design Development Standards.